Java War: Conclusion

 Following his defeat in Siluk, coupled with the death of Prince Jayakusuma shortly after, Diponegoro's situation became untenable.
 Most of his commanders had been killed, captured, or surrendered, with Sentot surrendering in October 1829.
 His other remaining commanders gave up the fight, leaving Diponegoro with around fifty men as his personal escorts.
 The new governor-general Johannes van den Bosch received explicit instructions from Dutch King William I that Diponegoro was to be killed or captured, and no agreement was to be entered.
 De Kock, on the other hand, was much more open to negotiations, and he managed to lobby Van den Bosch to grant Diponegoro safe conduct.

-After a successful early meeting in February 1830 with the Dutch local commander, Diponegoro journeyed to Magelang in order to meet personally with de Kock.
+In 1830 negotiations were started.
+Diponegoro demanded to have a free state under a sultan and wanted to become the Muslim leader (caliph) for the whole of Java.
+After a successful early meeting in February with the Dutch local commander, Diponegoro journeyed to Magelang in order to meet personally with de Kock.
 After several informal meetings between the two, Diponegoro gave de Kock a visit at the Dutch Resident's house on 28 March.
 During this visit, de Kock announced Diponegoro's arrest, and Dutch soldiers surrounded the house.
 Diponegoro's 100 or so escort troops were away on morning exercises at the time of the arrest, and were disarmed peacefully.
 Diponegoro was taken away that day to Semarang to be exiled, ending the war.